tipishev/python_debugging_workshop/README.md

 * a single point of entry
 * each function is a corridor
-* the more lines there is in a function the longer the corridor
+* the more lines in a function the longer the corridor
 * calling a function within a function takes you one level deeper down the call stack
 * returning from a function returns you one level up, to the line where you entered
 * luckily there are no GOTO statements in Python, so each function has a single point of entry,